stennety/mywebsite/_posts/2019-03-12-knex-vs-alternatives.md

 ## Query builder

-That’s the part where the discussions and the cons of `knex.js` start.
+That’s the part where the discussions and the cons of `knex` start.
 As base for discussions it’s good to have a look at this article [https://medium.com/@gajus/stop-using-knex-js-and-earn-30-bf410349856c](https://medium.com/@gajus/stop-using-knex-js-and-earn-30-bf410349856c) (thx for [gajus](https://github.com/gajus) for the article and his library [slonik](https://www.npmjs.com/package/slonik) which inspired me to spend time into this topic).

 The cons which are well described:
-* SQL is a well known language, the syntax of `knex.js` needs to be learned on top of that.
-That makes it hard to think / prototype in plain SQL and then switch to the `knex.js` query building syntax.
+* SQL is a well known language, the syntax of `knex` needs to be learned on top of that.
+That makes it hard to think / prototype in plain SQL and then switch to the `knex` query building syntax.
 Also it makes it hard to read later on
-* `knex.js` is NOT an abstraction layer.
-It’s not easily possible to move from e.g. `sqlite` to `pg` because the API of `knex.js` is different, e.g.:
+* `knex` is NOT an abstraction layer.
+It’s not easily possible to move from e.g. `sqlite` to `pg` because the API of `knex` is different, e.g.:
   * Insert statement returning the incremental via `.returning('id')` in `pg`
   * The result object structure is different because it's the native structure of the database driver